 Carrie – Brian De Palma’s classic take on Stephen King’s story of a troubled high school girl with telekinetic powers has inspired countless forgettable remakes.
 The wildly melodramatic and always entertaining original, on the other hand, is always good for a scare.

 Pet Sematary – Here’s another classic (using the term a little more loosely here) based on a Stephen King story, but this one offers a slightly more unintentional camp appeal.
-Suffice to say, living next to a dangerous highway and a mysterious, possibly supernatural, cemetary proves to be a bad combination for one unlucky family.
+Suffice to say, living next to a dangerous highway and a mysterious, possibly supernatural, cemetery proves to be a bad combination for one unlucky family.

 Oh, and for you James Bond fans: